preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 Published documents as Appendices - Copy from other document
 ---------------------------------------------------------------
 Another option is to add a copy of a published document as an Appendice.
-All published documents are available to select as appendice.
+All published documents are available to select as appendices.

 **Note!** In this case it is a copy of a document that will be added.
 There is no link between the published document and the copy, so if a new edition of the Appendice document is published, the copy used as an appendix is NOT updated.